rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 ## Add Type Perfect to your project

-First, make sure you have  [`phpstan/extension-installer`](https://github.com/phpstan/extension-installer#usage) to load necessary service configs.
+First, make sure you have  [`phpstan/extension-installer`](https://github.com/phpstan/extension-installer#usage) to load the necessary service configs.
 Then add the package:

 ```bash
 composer require rector/type-perfect --dev
 ```

 Run PHPStan to start improving your code.
-Add sets one by one on the go, fix what you find useful and ignore the rest.
+Add sets one by one on the go, fix what you find helpful, and ignore the rest.

 <br>